PhilRW/personal-website/content/_index.md

 - rss
 - json
 ---
-I'm a Senior Software Engineer at [CableLabs](https://www.cablelabs.com/) and quite happy in my job.
+I'm a Senior-level Software Engineer.
 I create art, be it through code, performance, or other.
-It would take a tremendous offer to uproot me, but I'm always willing to listen.
-But please be concise, I've got to get back to work.
+I'm currently working as my own General Contractor to rebuild my house after the Marshall Fire.
+I a currently available for part-time or contract work and I will be available for full time employment at the end of 2024 when the house is complete.
 I'm open to opportunities to make the world better.

 <link rel="authorization_endpoint" href="https://indieauth.com/auth">
 <link rel="token_endpoint" href="https://tokens.indieauth.com/token">